 Representations have been collated and reviewed, and a Regulation 22 Consultation Statement prepared and submitted with the Plan, both of which are available below.

-The Plan will be subject to a public examination, expected to take place during September and October 2017, in line with the Minerals and Waste Development Scheme.
-If considered ‘sound’, we anticipate adopting the Plan in May 2018.
+The Plan was subject to public examination during September 2017, in line with the Minerals and Waste Development Scheme.

 To find out more, visit our page about the public examination.
 It includes contact details for the programme officer, who you should contact with any queries, and a document library to access all submission documents and background evidence.